KEEP YOUR COMPANY CULTURE STRONG WHILE WORKING REMOTE

 3. Schedule Regular Check-Ins

 Working from home can often feel isolating for employees who are accustomed to being able to pop into a colleague’s office when they have a question or want to brainstorm ideas.
 Counter that potential isolation and disconnectedness by having a daily team check-in via Zoom, Microsoft Teams, or another video platform.
 By simulating a real team meeting where everyone can see each other and verbally communicate any needs or concerns, you will help your employees feel like a team—even if they can’t be together physically.
-It’s also a good idea to plan more one-on-one sessions with direct reports than you usually do to connect with them and go over any needs or issues that have arisen during the course of the week.
+It’s also a good idea to plan more one-on-one sessions with direct reports than you usually do to connect with them and go over any needs or issues that have arisen during the week.
 It’s also helpful to conduct regular all-company meetings to encourage a sense of community and camaraderie.

 4. Plan Virtual Happy Hours